bfox9900/CAMEL99-ITC/README.md

-- Source file CAMEL99F.HSF now has a compiler switch, SMALLER, that uses Forth words to save space when set to TRUE and more CODE words if SMALLER is set to FALSE true.
+- Source file CAMEL99F.HSF now has a compiler switch, SMALLER, that uses Forth words to save space when set to TRUE and more CODE words if SMALLER is set to FALSE.
+SMALLER saves ~46 bytes, but runs a little slower.

 - Addition of CALLCHAR and LOADSAVE libraries allows compiling FONT information into binary font files that load into VDP ram in 1 second.
 - Font file source code examples are in FONTS folder.
 Compiled binary versions are in DSK3.